red-axe/am-editor/docs/plugin/plugin-indent.md

 Add to engine

-This plug-in is recommended to be added first to prevent other plug-ins from intercepting the event and making it unable to take effect
+This plugin is recommended to be added first to prevent other plugins from intercepting the event and making it unable to take effect

 ```ts
 import Engine, {EngineInterface} from'@aomao/engine';